Your health oriented dentist suggests an Excellent New Year’s resolution for you.

 In this study, researchers compared brain samples of those with and without Alzheimer’s.
 The researchers found that a high sugar diet caused damage to a specific enzyme.
 This enzyme, called Macrophage Migration Inhibitory Factor (MIF), is partially responsible for the body’s insulin regulation.
 The researchers also noticed that this damage played a role in the progression of Alzheimer’s.
 The team is now looking at other research possibilities to further prove this link

 If you want to think more clearly, stay motivated, or feel better, cutting sugar/added fructose is important as a part of your wellness program.
 Consider making it your New Year’s Resolution.
-You may find it’s the best New Year’s resolution yet!
+You may find it’s the most excellent New Year’s resolution yet!

 High Sugar Diets and Dental Problems: See what your Dentist in Lincoln area has to say…